-Cops check if newborn is missing kid
+Cops checking if body found is missing child

 Roseville — Workers at a recycling center received a sickening shock when they found the body of a newborn among the discarded material.

 Authorities on Thursday were working to determine if the body is that of a child who disappeared in Ingham County.

 According to the Roseville Police Department, the body was that of a white male estimated to be 1-3 days old.

 Workers at the center in the 30800 block of Groesbeck were sorting items about 11 p.m.
 Wednesday when a bundle came down the sorting line.
 When workers opened it, they found the body of the newborn.

 According to police, the child showed no visible signs of trauma and an autopsy has been scheduled to determine the cause of death.